postmanlabs/labs-docs/src/pages/docs/reports/reports-overview.md

 * You might not have linked a collection to your API.
 * You might not have sent a request.
 Or you might have executed requests from [monitoring](/docs/monitoring-your-api/intro-monitors/), [collection runs](/docs/running-collections/intro-to-collection-runs/), or [Newman](/docs/running-collections/using-newman-cli/command-line-integration-with-newman/), but not from the request builder in Postman.
 * You might not have enabled __Save Responses__ in the __History__ tab in Postman.
-* Postman isn't syncing correctly.
+* Postman isn't syncing.
 Check your network connection and visit the [Postman Status Page](https://status.postman.com) to see if there is a current outage.